 by Sheila Wathen /

 Sheila Wathen works as a teacher, webmaster & technology consultant.
-She loves to help people of all ages discover new ways to use and understand technology.
-For fun she sings in her church choir, does yoga and researches her family history.
-Originally from Minnesota, she lived in Ohio and Pennsylvania before settling in Lenawee County in 1999 with her husband, Steve.
-Sheila is proud that her daughter Leah (now in high school!) is a fan of reading, science, computers and languages.
+For fun she enjoys singing in her church choir, doing yoga and researching her family history.
+She loves to help people discover new ways to use and understand technology.
+Originally from Minnesota, she lived in Ohio and Pennsylvania before settling in Lenawee County in 1999 with husband Steve and daughter Leah.by